Reproductive Technologies and Family Ties

 After completing the course the student is expected to:

-- Describe difference forms and practices around reproductive technologies
+- Describe different forms and practices around reproductive technologies

 - Describe the difference between biological parenthood and non-biological parenthood in all its complex aspects